‘The Masked Singer UK’ Spoilers: Who Is Hedgehog? All Clues Revealed

 Warning: possible spoilers below.

-Each week, viewers get given a new clue package and so far, Hedgehog has given the following hints — likes being in an ensemble and can’t wait to have a ball, had a job which meant he died every night at 8.30pm, more active at night, more introverted than people might think, and has some sort of connection to the Phantom of the Opera and Hairspray.
+Each week, viewers get given a new clue package and so far, Hedgehog has given the following hints — likes being in an ensemble and can’t wait to have a ball, had a job which meant he died every night at 8.30pm, more active at night, more introverted than people might think, and has some sort of connection to Phantom of the Opera and Hairspray.

 Popular guesses among fans have been Luke Evans, Tony Hadley, Michael Ball, Alfie Boe, and Michael Crawford, per Radio Times.